 Homework #3

+Total grade: 68(+6)/108

+Grade for Q1: 17/25

 1. A. This is a saturated regression model, because two distinct groups (those who have serum LDL greater than or equal to 160 mg/dL and those who have serum LDL less than 160 mg/dL) are modeled with two regression parameters (the intercept and the slope).

+Grade: 3/3

 B. For subjects with serum LDL less than 160 mg/dL, the estimated odds of dying within 5 years are 0.205, and hence the corresponding estimated probability of dying within 5 years is 0.170.
 This probability is exactly the same as the observed proportion of subjects with serum LDL less than 160 mg/dL dying within 5 years.

+Grade: 2/3.
+You need to explain why they are exactly the same—the model is saturated.

 C. For subjects with serum LDL greater than or equal to 160 mg/dL, the estimated odds of dying within 5 years are 0.151, and hence the corresponding estimated probability of dying within 5 years is 0.131.
 This probability is exactly the same as the observed proportion of subjects with serum LDL greater than or equal to 160 mg/dL dying within 5 years.

+Grade: 2/3.
+Same as above